 To serve and receive documents by e-mail, you must designate your e-mail addresses by using the Designation of Current Mailing and E-mail Address, Florida Supreme Court Approved Family Law Form 12.915, and you must provide your e-mail address on each form on which your signature appears.
 Please CAREFULLY read the rules and instructions for: Certificate of Service (General), Florida Supreme Court Approved Family Law Form 12.914; Designation of Current Mailing and E-mail Address, Florida Supreme Court Approved Family Law Form 12.915; and Florida Rule of Judicial Administration 2.516.

 Before proceeding, you should read General Information for Self-Represented Litigants found at the beginning of these forms.
-The words that are in bold underline in these instructions are defined there.
-For further information, see sections 61.501-61.542, Florida Statutes.
+The words that are in "bold underline" in these instructions are defined there.
+For further information, see chapter 61, Florida Statutes.